-- 1. to receive and consider the audited consolidated financial statements of the Corporation for the financial year ended December 31, 2022 and the period from the date of incorporation (July 5, 2021) to December 31, 2021, together with the reports of the auditors thereon; - 2. to elect the directors of the Corporation; - 3. to re-appoint Deloitte LLP, Chartered Professional Accountants, as the auditors of the Corporation for the ensuing year and to authorize the directors of the Corporation to fix their remuneration and the terms of their engagement; - 4. to consider and, if thought fit, to approve an ordinary resolution ratifying and approving the Corporation's stock option plan, as such resolution is set forth in the Corporation's management information circular dated August 24, 2023 (the "Circular") and - 5. to transact such other business as may properly be brought before the Meeting or any adjournment or adjournments thereof.
+- 1. to receive and consider the audited consolidated financial statements of the Corporation for the financial year ended December 31, 2023, together with the reports of the auditors thereon; - 2. to elect the directors of the Corporation; - 3. to re-appoint Deloitte LLP, Chartered Professional Accountants, as the auditors of the Corporation for the ensuing year and to authorize the directors of the Corporation to fix their remuneration and the terms of their engagement; - 4. to consider and, if thought fit, to approve an ordinary resolution ratifying and approving the Corporation's stock option plan, as such resolution is set forth in the Corporation's management information circular dated June 13, 2024 (the "Circular"); - 5. to consider and, if thought fit, to approve an ordinary resolution ratifying and approving the adoption of the Corporation's fixed restricted share unit ("RSU") and deferred share unit ("DSU") plan ("RSU/DSU Plan") in accordance with the requirements of the TSX Venture Exchange ("TSXV" or the "Exchange"), as such resolution is set forth in the Circular; and - 6. to transact such other business as may properly be brought before the Meeting or any adjournment or adjournments thereof.

 The Management Information Circular provides additional information relating to voting and the matters to be dealt with at the Meeting and forms part of this Notice of Meeting.
 The record date for the determination of those Shareholders entitled to receive the Notice of Meeting is the close of business, being 5:00 p.m.
-(Eastern time), on August 16, 2023.
+(Eastern time), on June 13, 2024.

 The Shareholders will not be able to attend the Meeting in person.
 At the virtual Meeting, registered Shareholders and duly appointed proxyholders, who have logged in with a valid control number, will have an opportunity to participate, ask questions and vote, all in real time through a web-based platform.
 Non-registered Shareholders must carefully follow the procedures set out in the Circular in order to vote virtually at the Meeting and ask questions.
 Guests, including non-registered Shareholders who have not been duly appointed as proxyholders, can log into the virtual Meeting as a guest.
-Guests may listen to the Meeting but will not be entitled to vote at the Meeting.
+Guests may listen to the Meeting but will not be entitled to vote or ask questions at the Meeting.

-In connection with the Meeting, the Corporation will be using the Canadian Securities Administrators' "notice-and-access" delivery method which allows the Corporation to furnish the

-Management Information Circular and accompanying materials to Shareholders via the internet, thereby resulting in lower administrative costs and a reduction in the environmental impact of the Meeting.
+In connection with the Meeting, the Corporation will be using the Canadian Securities Administrators' "notice-and-access" delivery method which allows the Corporation to furnish the Management Information Circular and accompanying materials to Shareholders via the internet, thereby resulting in lower administrative costs and a reduction in the environmental impact of the Meeting.